back to top

 Calvary © Fox Searchlight Pictures, Screen Ireland, British Film Institute

-“Why don’t you tell the parish about the bankers who are ripping everyone off?
-They’re still throwing people out of their homes because they’re not getting paid.
-Have you ever heard the congregation talk about this?
-Aren’t these important issues?”
+“Why don’t you ever talk about the bankers who stripped everyone bare?
+They’re still evicting people because of unpaid debts.
+Have you ever heard the Church say anything about it?
+Aren’t these important issues?””

 Calvary